MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-pci_x_capability.md

 ### -field Command.AsUSHORT

-Reports the data in the device's command register in the form of a unsigned long integer.
+Reports the data in the device's command register in the form of an unsigned long integer.

 ### -field Status